 It can be either leading or lagging KPIs – but using them is how improvement is made.

 If you’re thinking “but I don’t know how to do this!”, then you’re not alone.
-According to independent analyst firm Verdantix, over two-thirds of other EHS leaders say the same.
+According to independent analyst firm Verdantix, over half of other EHS leaders say the same.

 Pro-Sapien has risen to the occasion.
 We suggest placing deep data analysis at the forefront of your EHS analysis.
 Vendor sales teams can be slick, but by assessing solutions without common biases, you’re more likely to end up with what you need.